-This stage is about leveraging the benefits of the clarity achieved in Get Set and the safety achieved in Get Safe, to enable effective team and inter-team collaboration to take place.
+This stage is about stretching the team to achieve the highest standards.
+It involves leveraging the benefits of the clarity achieved in Get Set and the safety achieved in Get Safe, to enable effective team and inter-team collaboration to take place.
 The team forms strong, collaborative relationships defined by constructive and assertive interactions.
 The team holds itself to high-standards and is willing to challenge each other and ask tough questions when standards are not being met.

-It will be much easier to benefit from Strong behaviours if we have already got “Set” and “Safe”.
-Clear commitments made when we get set mean we know where, why and how to collaborate.
+It will be much easier to benefit from Strong behaviours if we have already got Set and Safe.
+The clarity achieved through Getting Set means we know where, why and how to collaborate.
 The psychological safety and trust between team mates enables us to challenge constructively.
-The 5 areas to master to get Strong are:
+The areas to master to get Strong are:

 These same basic principles apply for all teams that are working towards a shared goal.
 There are many different types: leadership teams, cross functional teams, project teams or teams set up to solve a specific problem.

 For enduring, intact teams this might mean spending a little more time to develop strong foundations through CoachBot sessions.
-Often a team might not have time for a 2 days offsite but a well structured one hour conversation to discuss team purpose can be invaluable.
+Often a team might not have time for a 2-day offsite but a well structured one hour conversation to discuss team purpose can be invaluable.

 Fast moving project teams may need an even lighter touch approach.
 Using a one-page canvas or exercise from the toolbox.
 However, the same basic principles apply.
 Once we have mastered the key activities to get set, get safe and get strong we will be able to apply course corrections with a lightness of touch in all team situations.